-With respect to Centralized routing and scheduling, the 6TiSCH Architecture is (expected to be) be an extension of the detnet work Deterministic Networking Architecture [I-D.ietf-detnet-architecture], which studies Layer-3 aspects of Deterministic Networks, and covers networks that span multiple Layer-2 domains.
+With respect to Centralized routing and scheduling, it is envisionned that the related component of the 6TiSCH Architecture would be an extension of the Deterministic Networking Architecture

+[I-D.ietf-detnet-architecture], which studies Layer-3 aspects of Deterministic Networks, and covers networks that span multiple Layer-2 domains.
 The DetNet architecture is a form of SDN Architecture and is composed of three planes, a (User) Application Plane, a Controller Plane (where the PCE operates), and a Network Plane which in our case is the 6TiSCH LLN.
 The generic SDN architecture is discussed in Software-Defined Networking (SDN): Layers and Architecture Terminology [RFC7426] and is represented below: